 New Mexico has unique environmental and biological resources that could be used to develop a viable aquaculture industry in the state.
 Approximately 15 billion acre-feet of saline water (2 ppt and greater salinity) are available for use in New Mexico.
-Saline water resources cannot be used for traditional agriculture or for drinking water, but can be used for aqua-culture.
+Saline water resources cannot be used for traditional agriculture or for drinking water, but could be used for aquaculture.
+Furthermore, interest in less water-demanding forms of aquaculture, such as indoor recirculating aquaculture systems (also known as zero-exchange), aerobic systems used in shrimp production, and aquaponics—systems that grow both aquatic animals and plants in a recirculating system—has increased greatly in New Mexico.
 The wide array of climatic conditions found throughout the state can support a diversified and strong aquaculture industry.

-This guide is designed to assist individuals seeking to learn more about aquaculture and aquaculture potential in New Mexico.
-The first section asks the reader to answer some simple questions to determine the suitability of aquaculture for him or her.
-Section two discusses the basic design and biological criteria which must be considered when selecting a site for an aquaculture enterprise.
-Section three is a review of the aquaculture status of various species found in New Mexico and the culture techniques that can be used to rear these species.
-Section four discusses the aquaculture potential of several non-native non-indigenous species in New Mexico.
-Section five divides New Mexico into regions based on estimated aquaculture growing season.
-Also in this section is a listing of species with potential for farming in each region.
-Section six gives potential yields for several species of fish and crustacea at different levels of management intensity.
-Finally, section seven briefly discusses the aquaculture successes in surrounding states and lists the addresses of several state and federal culture facilities that can be visited.
-A list of aquaculture-related trade and scientific publications also is given.
-The list includes subscription addresses and phone numbers.
+This publication is designed to assist individuals seeking to learn more about aquaculture and its potential in New Mexico.
+The first section asks you to answer some simple questions to determine if aquaculture is right for you.
+The next section discusses the basic design and biological criteria that must be considered when selecting a site for an aquaculture enterprise.
+Next is a review of the aquaculture status of various species found in New Mexico and the culture techniques that can be used to rear these species.
+Then the aquaculture potential of several non-native, non-indigenous species in New Mexico is discussed.
+The next section divides New Mexico into regions based on estimated aquaculture growing season.
+Also in this section is a list of species with potential for farming in each region.
+The next section gives potential yields for several species of fish and crustacea at different levels of management intensity.
+The publication concludes with a discussion of the aquaculture successes in surrounding states and lists the addresses of several state and federal culture facilities that can be visited.
+A list of aquaculture-related trade and scientific publications is also given; the list includes subscription addresses and phone numbers.

 Aquaculture is a relatively new industry in the U.S. Many people in the industry have been successful while a greater number have failed.
-A common theme unites most failed aquaculture enterprises: failure of the investors and managers to honestly assess the viability of their enterprise prior to beginning their operation.
+A common theme unites most failed aquaculture enterprises: failure of the investors and managers to honestly assess the viability of their enterprise before beginning their operation.